iterative/dvc.org/content/docs/command-reference/plots/modify.md

 It might be not convenient for users or automation systems to specify all the _display properties_ (such as `y-label`, `template`, `title`, etc.) each time plots are generated with `dvc plot show` or `dvc plot diff`.
-This command sets (or unsets) default display props for a specific metrics file.
+This command sets (or unsets) default display properties for a specific metrics file.

 The path to the metrics file `target` is required.
 It must be listed in a [`dvc.yaml`](/doc/user-guide/dvc-file-format) file (see the `--plots` option of